Backup and Restore

-- An INCREMENTAL backup will include files changed since last FULL or INCREMENTAL.
+- An incremental backup will include files changed since the last full or incremental.

-FULL backups are run the first Friday of each month; stored in tape libraries 1 year.
-INCREMENTAL backups are run all other Friday’s; stored in tape libraries 3 months.
-DIFFERENTIAL backups are run Monday through Thursday; stored in tape libraries 3 months.
-DUPLICATE backups are run after FULL backups; stored in West Campus vault 7 years.
+Full backups are run the first Friday of each month, and stored in tape libraries 1 year.
+Incremental backups are run all other Fridays, and stored in tape libraries 3 months.
+Differential backups are run Monday through Thursday, and stored in tape libraries 3 months.
+Duplicate backups are run after full backups, and stored in a West Campus vault 7 years.

 All back up jobs are automatically verified by the backup software and reviewed on a daily basis.

 The backup system has an internal electronic log of backup job activity.
-A paper based Backup Log of backup job activity is kept and maintained daily by the Systems Engineering Backup Support Team in the Systems Engineering Office; daily backup job results are emailed to the Systems Engineering Backup Support Team by the backup system which are verified and filed.
-A list of the vault contents (long term retention location) is contained in the paper based Backup Log and also in electronic format.
+A paper-based backup log of backup job activity is kept and maintained daily by the systems engineering backup support team in the systems engineering office; daily backup job results are emailed to the systems engineering backup support team by the backup system, and are verified and filed.
+A list of the vault contents (long-term retention location) is contained in the paper-based backup log and also in electronic format.

-File restore requests are made via the IMT Support Desk.
+File restore requests are made via the IMT Support Center.
 Data restores will normally be performed within 24 hours of request in alignment with the retention periods.
 Files will be restored to the state they were in at the time of the most recent backup or as close to the requested date as possible.
-The exception to the above is individual MS Exchange mailboxes, calendars, or public folders will not be restored; restoration of MS Exchange data is limited to system wide loss or damage.
+The exception to the above: Individual MS Exchange mailboxes, calendars, or public folders will not be restored; restoration of MS Exchange data is limited to systemwide loss or damage.